alejo2193/Quantifying_Fairness_in_Spatial_Predictive_Policing_Repository/readme.md

 ## Running the Code

-To replicate the experiments and results from the paper, you must execute the Jupyter notebooks in the `Notebooks_for_topics/` folder in the appropriate sequence.
-The structure is organized by city, so you will generally follow the notebooks within `Notebooks_for_topics/Bogota/` or `Notebooks_for_topics/Chicago/`.
+To replicate the experiments and results from the paper, you must execute the Jupyter notebooks in the `Experiment_Scripts/` folder in the appropriate sequence.

-1.  **Inicia Jupyter Notebook or JupyterLab:** Open your terminal in the project root (with the virtual environment activated) and run:
+1.  **Start Jupyter Notebook or JupyterLab:** Open your terminal in the project root (with the virtual environment activated) and run:

     ```bash
     jupyter notebook